 Encourage Wildlife

-Getting physical not your cup of tea?
-You can always get someone else to do the work for you.
+Is the above method not for you?
+You can always get someone else to fight against slugs and snails for you.
 Better yet, something else.
 Start encouraging wildlife to pursue slugs in your garden, because as ghastly as they might be to humans, they’re a delectable cuisine in the natural food chain of wildlife animals.
+Introduce a hedgehog hotel or a birth bath in your garden to promote a welcoming space for slug-eating wildlife.
+And while this isn’t guaranteed to bring flocks of birds to your garden, it definitely makes a difference.

 Use Diatomaceous Earth